sayjeyhi/typeface-vazir/README.md

 # Easy to use vazir typeface

-> 😄 use me with npm install
+> 😄 use me with npm

 Typeface package for Vazir font with [typography.js](https://github.com/KyleAMathews/typography.js)